MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/nested-resiliency.md

   | 6                          | 39.1%      | 36.8%      | 34.7%      |
   | 7+                         | 40.0%      | 37.5%      | 35.3%      |

-  > [!NOTE]
-  > **If you're curious, here's an example of the full math.** Suppose we have six capacity drives in each of two servers, and we want to create one 100 GB volume comprised of 10 GB of mirror and 90 GB of parity.
+  The following is an example of the full math.
+Suppose we have six capacity drives in each of two servers, and we want to create one 100 GB volume comprised of 10 GB of mirror and 90 GB of parity.
 Server-local two-way mirror is 50.0% efficient, meaning the 10 GB of mirror data takes 20 GB to store on each server.
 Mirrored to both servers, its total footprint is 40 GB.
 Server-local single parity, in this case, is 5/6 = 83.3% efficient, meaning the 90 GB of parity data takes 108 GB to store on each server.
 Mirrored to both servers, its total footprint is 216 GB.
 The total footprint is thus [(10 GB / 50.0%) + (90 GB / 83.3%)] × 2 = 256 GB, for 39.1% overall capacity efficiency.

   Notice that the capacity efficiency of classic two-way mirroring (about 50%) and nested mirror-accelerated parity (up to 40%) are not very different.
 Depending on your requirements, the slightly lower capacity efficiency may be well worth the significant increase in storage availability.
 You choose resiliency per-volume, so you can mix nested resiliency volumes and classic two-way mirror volumes within the same cluster.